shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/support-to-pass-traffic-source-and-external-inventory-codes-in-ad-request-for-ios.md

 ---
-Title : Support to Pass Traffic Source and External Inventory Codes in Ad Request for iOS Description : ## Overview - External Inventory Code
-An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level.
-The ms.custom : android-ios
+title : Support to Pass Traffic Source and External Inventory Codes in Ad Request for iOS description : An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level. ms.custom: ios-sdk
 ---

-# Support to Pass Traffic Source and External Inventory Codes in Ad Request for iOS
+# Support to pass traffic source and external inventory codes in Ad request for iOS

-## Overview - External Inventory Code
+## Overview - External inventory code

 An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level.
 The value can be passed via the `ext_inv_code`` `field of the request body using the `extInvCode` property, but must be entered into the system before it is logged and available as a dimension in relevant reporting.
-For more information, see <a
-href="xandr-api/external-inventory-code-service.md"
-class="xref" target="_blank">External Inventory Code Service</a>.
-In
-short, this property allows you to pass the predefined external inventory codes on ad calls and then report on them.
+For more information, see [External Inventory Code Service](../digital-platform-api/external-inventory-code-service.md).
+In short, this property allows you to pass the predefined external inventory codes on ad calls and then report on them.

-**Scope of extInvCode**
+## Scope of extInvCode

 You need to set the External Inventory Code using the `extInvCode` property